michaelliann/CSE-110-Michael-Lian/index.md

 ## About me

 My name is Michael Lian and I am currently a third year at USCD majoring in Mathematics and Computer Science.
 Some of my hobbies outside of programming are lifting weights, cooking, fashion, and hiking.
+My favorite exercise to do are squats.
+Some things that I would love to do are travel more, learn how to dance, and get better at golf.

 <img src='https://i.imgur.com/bZWz6KU.jpg' title='Video Walkthrough' width='' alt='Video Walkthrough' />